angelikilazaridou/angelikilazaridou.github.io/index.md

 * February 2015: Our work *Combining Language and Vision with a Multimodal Skip-gram Model*  with Nghia and Marco, got selected for an oral presentation at NAACL!

-* February 2015: I was selected as a Facebook Fellowship Finalist.%}
+* February 2015: I was selected as a Facebook Fellowship Finalist.

+{% endcomment %}